 Site Overlay

-Legal Medicine MD/DO Physicians
+Legal Medicine Physicians

 Physician Healthcare Taxonomy Code 209800000X

 As of today, the following are the total number of Legal Medicine M.D./D.O.
-Physicians nationally, in your state, and near your location.
+Physicians nationally, in your State, and near your location.

 Medicare

 The following are the total number of Legal Medicine M.D./D.O.
-Physicians who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+Physicians who accept Medicare in your State, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 Historically, the practice of legal medicine contributed to medicine as a scientific tool for solving criminal perplexities.